mandeepcodetechniq/iOS-game-Tutorial/README.md

 go to **didMove(to:)** function and add the following code:

 ```
-physicsWorld.gravity =.zero //No gravity in our physics world
+physicsWorld.gravity = .zero //No gravity in our physics world
 physicsWorld.contactDelegate = self //the game scene is set as the delegate
 ```